dimitarch/strategic-fl-sim/README.md

 ## Acknowledgements

 We thank the authors of [LEAF](https://leaf.cmu.edu) for their work in providing the datasets.
-We acknowledge using [Claude](https://claude.ai) during development.
+We acknowledge help from [Claude](https://claude.ai) during development.

 ## Citation

-If you found this helpful and used this framework in your research, please use the following citation:
+If you found this helpful and used this package in your research, please use the following citation:

 ```bibtex
 @misc{chakarov2025incentivizing,